nicduffee/project-4/README.md

 ### 3. Exploring the Data
 - The Dataset is loaded into a PostGreSQL Database and queried to answer our questions.
-- Views are created for each answers to aid in quicker recall in the future.
+- Views are created for each answer to aid in quicker recall in the future.

 ### 4. Visualizing the Data
 - Tableau is used to create Visualizations based off our findings